PerfectlySoft/Perfect-NIO/README.md

 `(HTTPRequest) -> HTTPOutput`

 <a href="httpoutput">`HTTPOutput`</a> is a protocol which can optionally set the HTTP response status, headers and body data.
-Several concrete HTTPOutput implementations are provided for you, but you can add your own custom output by implimemnting the protocol and returning your object.
+Several concrete HTTPOutput implementations are provided for you, but you can add your own custom output by implementing the protocol and returning your object.

-Built-in HTTPOutput types include `HTTPOutputError`, which can be `throw`n, JSONOutput, TextOutput, and BytesOutput.
+Built-in HTTPOutput types include `HTTPOutputError`, which can be thrown, JSONOutput, TextOutput, and BytesOutput.

+### Caveats

+make notes on:
+using diseparate types in `dir` ordering of `wild` and `decode` wrt path variables doing blocking activities in a non-async func

 *TBD:*